knightjoel/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 1. Select **Let's go** to claim a phone number

 1. Select **Canada+1**, **Direct Dial**, and choose a phone number from the numbers provided.
 Click **Next**.
-    > If you are concerned about the Area Code location, you can check its geography from the following wikipedia link: https://en.wikipedia.org/wiki/List_of_North_American_Numbering_Plan_area_codes#Canada
+    > If you are concerned about the Area Code location, you can check its geography from the following Wikipedia link: https://en.wikipedia.org/wiki/List_of_North_American_Numbering_Plan_area_codes#Canada

 1. You can now make a test call and get the default Connect experience.
 Dial the phone number you selected in step 3 (displayed on screen) from another phone (e.g. your mobile phone).
 Once connected, choose **1** from the voice menu to connect with an agent; the Amazon Connect Contract Control Panel (the current page) will then prompt you to answer the call.
 	> It may take a few minutes before the claimed phone number is active.

 1. Choose **Continue** to get to the Amazon Connect Contact Center Manager App (CCM).
 Feel free to click around to see what is available.
     * On the screen, you will see the **Configuration Guide** that will step you through the configuration of your call center.
 You can **Hide the guide** in the upper right corner.
     * Once you **Hide the guide** (in the upper right corner), you will see some basic analytics.
-You should have a summary of the test calls that you made.
     * You can **configure** the appearance of your dashboard using the button on the upper right side.
 Be sure you **Save** after you make your changes.
-    * on the left hand side, you will see a series of icons.
+    * On the left hand side, you will see a series of icons.
 This is where you access the details of Connect.
 You can hover the mouse over each icon and then click on the fly-out menu.
-   	> If you accepted a call, you can search for it through the Contact Search option.
-Navigate with the left-hand menu and select Metrics and Quality (second icon) > Contact Search.
-You can then search for your call.
 </p></details>

 ### Configure contact flow
-With a Connect instance and a phone number, you can now create the Contact Flow that allows callers to interact with our bot in [Module  1](../01_LexBotInformational).
+With a Connect instance and a phone number, you can now create the Contact Flow that allows callers to interact with the chatbot.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. For this next portion, you want to return to the AWS Management Console and select services **Amazon Connect**.
+1. For this next portion, you want to return to the AWS Management [Console](https://console.aws.amazon.com/lex/home?region=us-west-2) and select services **Amazon Connect**.
 You should see your newly created instance on the Amazon Connect Console.

 1. In the Amazon Connect Console, select your instance, then in the options menu, choose **Contact Flows**.
 Scroll down until you see the `Amazon Lex` category.
-Select your region and then select the Bot that you created in Module 1.
+Select your region (us-west-2, Oregon) and then select `WellsiteBot`.

 1. Make sure you click **+Add Lex Bot**.
-After a few seconds, you will see the `Chatbot` appear in the list of Lex bots.
+After a few seconds, you will see the bot appear in the list of Lex bots.
 You are now ready to integrate this chatbot with Connect.

 	<img src="images/allow_connect_integration.png" alt="Allow Connect to interact with the bot"/>

 1. We will now return to the Connect Contact Center Manager (CCM) screen.
 If you have closed the tab, you will need to re-connect by clicking on **Overview** and then **Login as administrator**.

-1. Once in the Connect Contact Center Manager (CCM), use the navigation pane on the left hand side to select **Routing**(third icon) and then **Contact flows**.
+1. Once in the Connect Contact Center Manager (CCM), use the navigation pane on the left hand side to select **Routing** (third icon) and then **Contact flows**.
 The page will list all the pre-configured flows that are available to you.
 You can ignore most of them and move on to the next step.

 	![ContactFlowNavigation](images/contact_flows_navigation.png)